Have you ever thought about why people fail in their personal and business achievements?

 By resisting the urge to give into short-term pleasures, you’re able to improve your discipline and patience (think of it as a muscle that you can strengthen).

-You can easily live a better life by challenging yourself, becoming more disciplined, engaging in dopamine detoxes, and not giving in to short-term dopamine-seeking behavior.
+You can easily live a better life by challenging yourself, becoming more disciplined, and not giving in to short-term dopamine-seeking behavior.

 This will allow you to be more successful long-term